-- 228. Seven reporting Contracting Parties reported on the implementation of the Regional Action Plan for the Conservation of Bird Species, as below. - 229.
+- 228. Eight reporting Contracting Parties reported on the implementation of the Regional Action Plan for the Conservation of Bird Species, as below. - 229.
 Protect legally all bird species listed in Annex II to the SPA/BD Protocol.
-Bird species are protected by legislation (e.g. nature protection laws, protected species and sties laws and protection and trade of wild flora and fauna laws) in six reporting Contracting Parties out of seven. - 230.
+Bird species are protected by legislation (e.g. nature protection laws, protected species and sties laws and protection and trade of wild flora and fauna laws) in all reporting Contracting Parties. - 230.
 Optimize synergies with international agreements and organizations dedicated to bird conservation.
-Six reporting Contracting Parties out of seven answered positively to this question. - 231.
+All reporting Contracting Parties answered positively to this question. - 231.
 Organize specific training courses and workshops in coordination/synergy with international and/or national NGOs.
-Four reporting Contracting Parties out of seven indicated the organization of such courses and workshops and three Parties answered 'no' to this question. - 232.
+Six reporting Contracting Parties out of eight indicated the organization of such courses and workshops and two Parties answered 'no' to this question. - 232.
 Establishment / support of research and monitoring programs to fill gaps in the knowledge of threatened species in partnership with other organizations.
-Six reporting Contracting Parties out of seven referred to the already established research and monitoring programmes in the context of the Barcelona Convention.
+All reporting Contracting Parties referred to the already established research and monitoring programmes in the context of the Barcelona Convention.
 Main difficulties reported are financial resources. - 233.
 Establishment and implementation of National Action Plans for the conservation of endangered and threatened bird species in the Mediterranean.
-Two reporting Contracting Parties out of seven indicated having action plans for one or several of the bird species listed in Annex II to the Protocol.
-Three Parties indicated work under development in his area for the conservation of the Cory's Shearwater (Calonectris diomedea) and Yelkouan Shearwater (Puffinus yelkouan). - 234.
-Identification of areas of important for birds on land and at sea (mapping of breeding, feeding, molting and wintering areas).
-Five reporting Contracting Parties out of seven responded to this question affirmatively.
+Three reporting Contracting Parties out of eight indicated having action plans for one or several of the bird species listed in Annex II to the Protocol.
+Four Parties indicated work under development in his area for the conservation of the Cory's Shearwater (Calonectris diomedea), Hydrobates Pelagicus and Yelkouan Shearwater (Puffinus yelkouan). - 234.
+Identification of areas of important for birds on land and at sea (mapping of breeding, feedingand wintering areas).
+Seven reporting Contracting Parties out of eight responded to this question affirmatively.
 The key difficulty reported is financial resources. - 235.
 Legal establishment of protected areas with adequate management plans at breeding sites.
-Five reporting Contracting Parties out of seven indicated the establishment of protected areas in their territories for the protection of bird species and breeding sites under the SPA/BD Protocol.
+Seven reporting Contracting Parties out of eight indicated the establishment of protected areas in their territories for the protection of bird species and breeding sites under the SPA/BD Protocol.